br0kend/react/docs/tutorial/tutorial.md

 ### Keys

-When you render a list of items, React always stores some info about each item in the list.
+When you render a list of items, Reacc always stores some info about each item in the list.
 If you render a component that has state, that state needs to be stored – and regardless of how you implement your components, React stores a reference to the backing native views.

-When you update that list, React needs to determine what has changed.
+When you update that list, Reacc needs to determine what has changed.
 You could've added, removed, rearranged, or updated items in the list.

 Imagine transitioning from